meetgandhi123/PyTorch-Basic-Concepts/README.md

 1. Linear Regression using numpy and it's step by step conversion to PyTorch code
 2. Linear Regression
 3. Logistic Regression
+4. Custom Dataset loading and creating dataset class
+5. Creating First Feed Forward NN and testing it on MNIST dataset
+6. Creating First CNN Model and testing it on CIFAR-10 dataset